Factbox: Major shootings in the United States

-(Reuters) - Fourteen people were killed and 14 were wounded on Wednesday when at least one person opened fire at a social services agency in the Southern California city of San Bernardino, the latest of many deadly rampages in the United States.
+(Reuters) - Fourteen people were killed and 17 were wounded on Wednesday when a couple opened fire at a social services agency in the Southern California city of San Bernardino, the latest of many deadly rampages in the United States.

 Below are some of the worst shooting incidents in recent years, ranked by the number of dead, including the gunman: